 Dr. Tyler Brown

 Tyler completed his doctorate in counselling psychology at McGill University and is a Co-Founder and Program Director at Mont Royal Psychology.
-He is a candidate for the psychologist permit.
-His area of research focuses on the evolutionary and cultural context of status hierarchy competition among men and its impact on male psychology and behavior.
+He is a candidate for the psychologist permit and is a research affiliate for the Men's Health Research Program at the University of British Columbia.
+His area of research focuses on the evolutionary and cultural context of status hierarchy competition among men and its impact on male psychology and behaviour.
 He has supervised graduate-level interns and presented at national and international conferences.
 He has also co-led men’s psychotherapy groups across Canada related to coping with prostate cancer and depression.
-His clinical areas of expertise include psychotherapy with men, anxiety and depression, assertiveness training, individual responsibility and experiential meaning, coping with cancer and chronic illness, coping with grief and loss, as well as existential depth psychology--a synthesis of psychodynamic, Jungian, and existential therapy.
+His clinical areas of expertise include psychotherapy with men, anxiety and depression, assertiveness training, individual responsibility and meaning in life, coping with cancer and chronic illness, coping with grief and loss, as well as existential depth psychology--a synthesis of psychodynamic, Jungian, and existential therapy.
 His clinical work is supervised by Dr. MacKinnon.

 Jill Aucoin, M.A.